 The third granite building was used as a stable during quarrying at Nunckley Hill, and possibly an explosive store for the quarry.
 The remnants can be seen in the coffee shop servery wall.

 The Heritage rooms, within the Heritage Centre, contain material focusing on the rich history of the villages of Mountsorrel and Rothley.
 Both villages have such an interesting and varied history including a castle built by the nephew of William the Conqueror and links to the Knights Templar.
-There will be a great deal of information and artefacts to display but only limited space, so it is envisaged that displays will be changed every few months to allow other stories to be told.
+There is a great deal of information and numerous artefacts on display in both Heritage Rooms for our visitors to learn about our local history.
 We are working closely with the Rothley History Society, Mountsorrel Heritage Group and Rothley Heritage Trust on the display material.

 The displays continue on the first floor, which can be accessed via a lift, where there is also a quiet room providing a special place for visitors with illness or disability to take a few minutes out of their visit to administer their medication or just to have a quiet rest.